Wimbledon

 Wimbledon is known for its traditions, the most famous of which is strawberries and cream.
 Such is the synonymity between the championships and the dish, over 38 tonnes of strawberries are picked and consumed each year at Wimbledon.

 There is no official dress code for attendees enjoying their strawberries and cream, though hospitality areas may differ.
-That said, the event is popular in the celebrity world meaning spectators have developed a reputation for being particularly well-dressed.
+That said, the event is popular with many well-known celebrities and spectators have developed a reputation for being particularly well-dressed.

 Those visiting Wimbledon should note that the grounds open daily at 10am, with the start of play varying depending on the court.
 Food and drink outlets are available throughout and ticket holders should bring photographic ID with them.
 Attendees can consult the official Wimbledon website for information on what they can and can’t take into the grounds.